prkrishnan1/Simmer_DSS_SP20_Project_1/README.md

 `Cleaning.ipynb`

 Merges the people and events datasets.
 Each column is cleaning and processed appropriately.
-The final dataset (`cleaned_allPeople.csv`) is sent to our labeling and metric development notebooks.
+The final dataset (`cleaned_AllPeople.csv`) is sent to our labeling and metric development notebooks.

 `Session_Labeling.ipynb`